List of Teenage Mutant Ninja Turtles characters: Fugitoid

-Professor Zayton Honeycutt, also known as Dr. Zayton Honeycut, is a semi-retired scientist from the planet D'Hoonib whose mind was transferred into his working robot as both were struck by lightning.
-As he refused to build a transmat device (a means of teleportation) for General Blanque of the Federation military in their war against the Triceraton Republic, he was categorized as a "Fugitoid" (short for "fugitive android").
+Professor Zayton Honeycutt (also spelled Honeycut) is a semi-retired scientist from the planet D'Hoonib whose mind was transferred into his working robot as both were struck by lightning.
+As he refused to build a transmat device (a means of teleportation) for General Blanque of the Federation military in their war against the Triceraton Republic, he was categoritzed as a "Fugitoid" (short for "fugitive android").
 The character was introduced in a series of strips in the Gobbledygook comics that was later finished in a one-off self-titled comic book and then guest starred in the original TMNT issues 5 to 7, later became a recurring character in the main TMNT comic.

-In the IDW comics, Professor Honeycutt was a Neutrino scientist who used to work for Krang.
-Honeycutt's wife Marra worried about the influence of evil that was oppressing the Neutrino people, including their family.
+In the IDW comics, Honeycutt is a Neutrino scientist who used to work for Krang.
+Honeycutt's wife Marra worried about the influence of evil that was oppressing the Neutrinos, including their family.
 She convinced him that they should join the Neutrino resistance, and so they did.
-Three months later, Krang's armies had found where the resistance compound was and targeted it for attack.
-A fire broke out, and the living quarters were locked down due to safety protocols.
-Rather than let Marra, their son Ely, and the rest of the families burn to death, Honeycutt used SAL to breach the flames and override the safety protocols.
-By doing so, he sacrificed his own body where he became trapped within SAL in the process.
-Honeycutt saved the families, but his victory was short-lived.
-Sergeant Granitor ordered an attack on the fleeing families killing them all.
-Honeycutt could do nothing but watch them die on the security monitor.
-Not long after, Honeycutt had made it back to the lab, and Granitor and some Rock Soldiers found him.
-Honeycutt restrained himself from tearing apart the man who gave orders to kill his family and instead escaped through the portal he had been working on.
-Now in New York City on Earth, Honeycutt masqueraded as a blonde male to hide from the Rock Soldiers.
-Honeycutt took a job with Baxter Stockman at StockGen calling himself Chet Allen.
-Stockman worked with Krang, so Honeycutt was hidden within plain sight.
-Krang referred to the professor's new form as a "fugitive android."
-Rather than involve more innocents in the fight, Honeycutt allied himself with the Foot Clan.
-Although Honeycutt knew the Foot Clan were evil, they were enemies of Krang and his forces as well.
+Three months later, Krang's armies found and attacked the resistance compound.
+Honeycutt used SAL to breach the flames and override the safety protocols, becoming trapped in SAL's body.
+He saved the compound's residents, only for them to be killed by army forces soon afterward.
+Not long after, Honeycutt escaped to Earth through a portal he had created after being attacked by Grantior.
+Now in New York City on Earth, Honeycutt masqueraded as a human to hide from the Rock Soldiers and took a job with Baxter Stockman at StockGen under the alias Chet Allen.